Harmon-Mendelowitz/CS3411-hw5-synchronization/README.md

 Remember that your lock implementation must be itself implemented in a manner that avoids race conditions.
 Note, that you must *never* execute user-level code with interrupts disabled.
 For spin-based implementations, if you need an atomic instruction, you can use `xv6`'s `xchg` or the compare-and-swap (`cas`) implementation I provide in `cas.h`.
-I highly recommend that you re-use `xv6` abstractions for implementing each of these, where possible.
+I highly recommend that you re-use `xv6` abstractions for implementing each of your implementations, where possible.
 If your spin-based implementations seem to spin forever, especially when only a single cpu is enabled, consider 1. that you may be spinning without interrupts enabled, or 2. virtualization might be messing with the timer interrupts.
 The former is much more likely.